 Our Travel Philosophy

-Oceanic Society’s mission is to conserve marine wildlife and habitats by deepening the connections between people and nature.
 We strive to facilitate meaningful, life-changing experiences for our travelers—ones that will inspire them to become more intimately involved in conservation long after the expedition is over.

-And on the ground in the places we visit, our expeditions support conservation, research, and community development efforts that serve to underpin long-term sustainable relationships between people and the oceans.
+On the ground in the places we visit, our expeditions support conservation, research, and community development efforts that serve to underpin long-term sustainable relationships between people and the oceans.

 By participating in an Oceanic Society expedition, you are more than just another traveler.
 You are an active participant in our global effort to build a healthy future for the oceans.